ggazzi/benchmark-invocation-vs-gateway/doc/setup.md

 ### Set up the callee Lambda

 1. Create and configure a new Lambda function
   - Set the Runtime to custom with Amazon Linux
   - Set the handler to `handler.fetch`
   - Set the architecture to whichever architecture you configured when you built/deployed the Lambda Layer for bun.
   - Attach the Lambda Layer to the function

 2. Deploy the code
-    - Run `make callee`
+  - Run `npm run build && script/zip_lambda_with_modules callee`
   - Upload `dist/callee.zip` for the created Lambda

 3. Test the lambda
-    - Invoke it with an empty JSON object as payload (`{}`)
+  - Invoke it with any payload
   - It should execute successfully and result in "Hello from Lambda!"
   - Invoke it again, since it's warmed up
   - It should execute successfully with a duration around 200ms

 ### Set up the API Gateway